Candela Lofts Installs Structural Thermal Breaks Meeting Passive House Standards

 “The thermal breaks for slab edges really came into play for us at this party wall where we had a structural separation with the neighboring building.
 We wrestled with how to provide thermal insulation at that wall, as we couldn’t access the back side of it; there wasn’t enough space between the buildings.
 The exposed slab edge otherwise would create a thermal bridge along the continuous insulation of the building envelope.

-“We selected Type CSE structural thermal breaks, a one-sided, slab edge thermal insulator with stainless steel rebar tying into the floor slab rebar.”
+“We selected an Isokorb® structural thermal break that was a one-sided, slab edge thermal insulator with stainless steel rebar tying into the floor slab rebar.”
 The module insulates the interior floor slab from the exposed slab edge while transferring the loads imposed on the exposed slab edge back to the interior floor slab.

 May continues: “These thermal breaks were laid in, the concrete was poured, and 8 in.
 (20 cm) of reinforced concrete now protrudes like a mini-balcony.
 This allowed us to build our fire-rated separation wall from the inside, but still get thermal separation at that narrow space between the buildings.
 It solved one of the critical head-scratchers we faced at the outset.”